TheFern2/vscode-gutenberg/README.md

 # vscode-gutenberg

 This extension aims to bridge the gap between technical writers of markup languages such as markdown, and eventually a few other light weight markups extensions.
-The goal is to take a bunch of files, and print them sequentially into a pdf, doc, or html.
+The goal is to take a bunch of files, and print them sequentially into a book pdf, doc, or html.

+For printing a single markdown file use this extension https://github.com/dfinke/vscode-pandoc

 ## Features